By Erin Huffstetler | 06/28/2017 | 5 Comments

-Step 2: Place your orange zest in the bottom of a jar, and cover with one cup of vodka.
+Place your orange zest in a jar, and cover it with one cup of vodka.
 Make sure your zest is fully submerged.

-Step 3: Screw the lid on your jar, and place it in a cool, dry spot for at least two weeks (longer is better, and will result in a stronger flavor).
+Then, screw the lid on your jar, and place it in a cool, dark spot for at least two months.
+The longer it sits, the stronger the orange flavor will be.

 Many web browsers have their own built-in PDF viewers, but they tend to be buggy.
 If you’re having trouble printing or editing one of our printables, click here for help.

 - Spring for an organic orange, since you’ll be using the peel